-a - dValues within a row with different superscripts differ significantly at P<0.05.
+a - dValues within a row with different superscripts differ significantly at P<0.05, n= 3.

 1 Degradation D was modelled according to the equation D(t) = a + b (1-e-c(t+L)) where a is the rapidly degraded fraction, b the slowly degraded fraction, c the rate of degradation of fraction b, t the time of incubation in the rumen and L the lag time.

+2 n= 2

-2 TDm : theoretical degradability calculated according to the model ; TDs : theoretical degradability calculated according to a stepwise calculation.
+3 TDm : theoretical degradability calculated according to the model ; TDs : theoretical degradability calculated according to a stepwise calculation.

 Table 3.
 Rumen disappearance (%) of condensed tannins, N and NDF from tropical tannin-rich plants after 24 h of incubation